jacobmstein/cs1302-phased-list/README.md

 ```
 Usage: listadt-tester [OPTION]...

-Run public test cases for the cs1302-listadt project.
+Run public test cases for the cs1302-phased-list project.
 This program assumes
 that your code compiles correctly, the default location for compiled code
-is 'bin', and 'listadt.jar' is in the current directory.
+is 'bin', and 'phase1.jar' is in the current directory.

 Options:
-    -a | --ArrayStringList     Check and test cs1302.list.ArrayStringList
+    -a | --ArrayStringList     Check and test cs1302.p2.ArrayStringList
-    -l | --LinkedStringList    Check and test cs1302.list.LinkedStringList
+    -l | --LinkedStringList    Check and test cs1302.p2.LinkedStringList
     --help                     Show this help information (ignore other options)
 ```